End-to-End Large Portfolio Optimization for Variance Minimization with Neural Networks through Covariance Cleaning: Mathematical Background

 Furthermore, empirically realised OOS portfolio variances often exceed the theoretical benchmark by an order of magnitude \cite{demiguel2009optimal,pantaleo2011improved}.
 Two features of equity data might explain most of this gap.
 First, returns are heteroskedastic and exhibit time-varying correlations, so that $\boldsymbol\Sigma_{\mathrm{in}}$ may differ substantially from $\boldsymbol\Sigma_{\mathrm{out}}$ \cite{engle1982autoregressive,Zumbach2003,best1991sensitivity}.
 Second, return distributions are heavy-tailed, well-approximated by a Student-t law with four to six degrees of freedom \cite{platen2008empirical,markowitz1996likelihood}.
 Because finite fourth moments are absent or unstable, the classical Wishart assumptions underlying RMT break down, amplifying estimation error \cite{bongiorno2023optimal}.

 If short selling is forbidden, one adds the element-wise constraint $w_{i}\ge 0$ to the GMV optimization.
-The problem remains convex but no longer has a closed-form solution; however, it can still be optimally solved by numerical quadratic programming.
-Empirically, it was observed in Ref.~\cite{pantaleo2011improved,jagannathan2003risk} that long-only portfolios on the ML covariance estimator tend to perform similarly to cleaned covariance estimators.
+The problem remains convex but no longer has a closed-form solution; however, it can still be optimally solved by numerical QP.
+Empirically, prior studies have reported that, under long-only constraints, portfolios constructed using the sample covariance matrix (i.e., the MLE) often deliver performance comparable to that obtained with covariance cleaning procedures; see Refs.~\cite{pantaleo2011improved,jagannathan2003risk}.